FaithL3S5/back-end-stuff/README.md

 5. To start inputing vip data, user must login as an admin first, if it's first time run then user must register an admin account
 6. Navigate to http://localhost:5000/api/user/register via postman (preferably) then input data like this: https://ibb.co/47cVxhj then press send
 7. Now you can login with the email and password specified from registration, navigate to http://localhost:5000/api/user/login then input data like this: https://ibb.co/sPfhM0K to login, the postman will give you a token that you need to copy
-8. On the postman, click the header tab and on KEY input, type in 'auth-token' and paste your copied token in the VALUE input
+8. On the postman, click the header tab and on KEY input, type in 'auth-token' and paste your copied token in the VALUE input, this image might be a good reference: https://ibb.co/WDT68GD
 9. Now user is able to input vip data, navigate to http://localhost:5000/api/user/vip-input to start adding data, the format is like this: https://ibb.co/7j8H2SX
 10. User may also edit vip data with PUT method, to any parameter of the schema